jscslld/jscslld.github.io/_pages/about.md

 Geoview: PaddlePaddle-based Intelligent Interpretation Tool for Remote Sensing Image

-**Lidong Lu**, Lingming Cao, Bokun Yi, Manhui Lin, et.al. \*in no particular order
+**Lidong Lu**, Lingming Cao, Bokun Yi, Manhui Lin. \*in no particular order

 [**Code**](https://github.com/PaddleCV-SIG/GeoView) [**Press**](https://mp.weixin.qq.com/s/yW4Qx93n14n8dqnWMRDGBQ)

-- GeoView is an open-source, lightweight, and feature-rich tool for intelligent interpretation of remote sensing image based on PaddleRS.
+- GeoView is an open-source remote sensing image intelligent interpretation tool based on PaddleRS.
 It is designed to enable rapid deployment of deep learning models in the field of remote sensing on web platforms.
-- GeoView provides pre-trained models for a variety of tasks, including change detection, scene classification, object detection, image restoration, and land cover classification.
-- Since its open-source release, it has received 152 stars on GitHub.
+GeoView provides pre-trained models for a variety of tasks, including change detection, scene classification, object detection, image restoration, and land cover classification.
+Since its open-source release, it has received 152⭐️ on GitHub.

 </div>
 </div>